PawseySC/singularity-containers/_episodes/05-gpu-gromacs.md

 Now, from a Singularity perspective, all we need to do to run a GPU application from a container is to add the runtime flag `--nv`.
 This will make Singularity look for the Nvidia drivers in the host, and mount them inside the container.

+On the host system side, when running GPU applications through Singularity the only requirement consists of the Nvidia driver for the relevant GPU card (the corresponding file is typically called `libcuda.so.<VERSION>` and is located in some library subdirectory of `/usr`).

 Do not execute the next two commands, let us just have a look at them.

 * Preliminary step